mirzaianov/26-test-entities-canvas/README.md

 ### Features

-1. Dataset visualization as a table using Canvas.
+1. A dataset visualization as a table using Canvas
-2. List view of the entities with Edit & Remove buttons.
+2. The list view of entities with the Edit & Remove buttons
-3. CRUD operations with entities.
+3. CRUD operations with entities
-4. View of a single entity with ability to change name, coordinate, add/remove labels.
+4. A view of a single entity with an ability to change `name`, `coordinate` & `labels`

 ### Dependencies